kestra-io/docs/content/blogs/2024-08-07-taskrunners-ga.md

 Thanks to the feedback from over 80 users and a large number of enhancements and bug fixes, Task Runners are now generally available and ready for production use at scale. **We are immensely grateful to all our beta testers** for their valuable input and suggestions.

 *“Our pipelines were faster in GCP Batch service compared to Cloud Run Jobs, and they used even less memory and CPU.
-I attribute this to the simplified code, and simplified design of how Kestra Task Runners only poll VMs as a whole.” -* [Jack Perry, Data Engineer at Foundation Direct](https://jackskylord.medium.com/kestra-io-powerful-declarative-workflows-1dc79bce0b69)
+I attribute this to the simplified code, and simplified design of how Kestra Task Runners only poll VMs as a whole.” -* [Jack P., Data Engineer at Foundation Direct](https://jackskylord.medium.com/kestra-io-powerful-declarative-workflows-1dc79bce0b69)

 ## Key Benefits of Task Runners